-This NSW Treasury Policy & Guidelines Paper provides guidance to NSW public sector entities in deciding whether they are a for-profit or not-for-profit entity, for the purpose of their general purpose financial report, prepared in accordance with Australian Equivalents to International Financial Reporting Standards (AEIFRS).
+This NSW Treasury Policy & Guidelines Paper provides guidance to agencies in deciding whether they are a for-profit or not-for-profit entity, for the purpose of their general purpose financial report, prepared in accordance with Australian Accounting Standards.

 This policy is based on the principle that financial reports should reflect economic substance rather than legal form.
-It seeks to guide, rather than replace, the use of professional judgement in the application of AEIFRS.
+It seeks to guide, rather than replace, the use of professional judgement in the application of Australian Accounting Standards.

-In deciding whether to classify an entity as for-profit or not-for-profit, for general purpose financial reporting, NSW public sector entities must consider the following factors:
+In deciding whether to classify an entity as for-profit or not-for-profit, for general purpose financial reporting, agencies must consider the following factors:

-- statements by owners about the objectives of the entity, such as statements contained in legislation, regulations, entity constitutions and shareholder resolutions; - the governance framework applied to the entity ie the corporate structure adopted and the formal relationship with owners; - the purpose, nature and extent of funding from owners, focusing on the extent to which ongoing budget support is provided to an entity; - the targeted financial performance of the entity, as agreed between owners and the board/management, focusing on the extent to which the entity funds its expenses, maintains its asset base and provide returns to owners; and - the classification of the entity under Government Finance Statistics (GFS).
+- statements by owners about the objectives of the entity, such as statements contained in legislation, regulations, entity constitutions and shareholder resolutions - the governance framework applied to the entity i.e. the corporate structure adopted and the formal relationship with owners - the purpose, nature and extent of funding from owners, focusing on the extent to which ongoing budget support is provided to an entity - the targeted financial performance of the entity, as agreed between owners and the board/management, focusing on the extent to which the entity funds its expenses, maintains its asset base and provide returns to owners, and - o the classification of the entity under Government Finance Statistics (GFS).

-The fact that an entity is classified as not-for-profit under AEIFRS does not imply that it is not required to operate efficiently, or in a commercial manner, as set out by its governance framework (including the NSW Commercial Policy Framework).
-Such a classification does not override legal requirements eg a requirement to pay dividends to owners.
+The fact that an entity is classified as not-for-profit under Australian Accounting Standards does not imply that it is not required to operate efficiently, or in a commercial manner, as set out by its governance framework (including the NSW Commercial Policy Framework).
+Such a classification does not override legal requirements e.g. a requirement to pay dividends to owners.
 Similarly, the fact that an entity is classified as for-profit does not mean it is released from wider obligations to society imposed by owners or other external parties.